 Many people said that our efforts would be negated by outside pressures and the actions of the rest of the world.
 In fact, we found that many other cities and states were often waiting for someone else to take the lead.
 Once the ground was broken on new initiatives, they were often happy to learn from and refine these practices for their own use.
 By ignoring the naysayers and striving to be a global leader, our city truly changed history.

 The most important change that allowed us to succeed and emerge as leaders was adopting social marketing and social research as a key component in program and policy implementation.
 Study after study showed that people, even with education and a financial incentive, often did not do the right thing.
 For example, back when every house had a giant tank to heat water, disappointingly few people installed water heater insulation blankets, despite widespread availability and nearly immediate cost savings.
 Social marketing and research practices have provided the scientific rigour that ensured the success of the programs that have made Vancouver what it is today.
+If you want to learn more about marketing-related discussion, visit sprout24.com and read the optin monster email list builder review.

 Aligning our budgetary structure was also critical to our success.
 We taxed ‘bads’ and rewarded ‘goods.’
 Internally, we eliminated the end-of-year spending frenzy caused by use-it-or-lose-it budgets.
 Another big shift involved a move to tax land instead of improvements.
 After all, we want improvements!
 Tax shifting has shown up in so many ways—from road use to solid waste management—that it is hard to imagine how we functioned without it.